ZTsquared/JestMath-MVP/README.md

 ### 2. The Routes

 There is a route file for each table.
-Any route that modifies that table will be in that file.
+Any route that modifies that table or draws data primarily based on that table will be in that file.

 The routes should be fairly straight forward.
 The only tricky thing is the mustExist and mustNotExist functions in the guards folder.
 These are not actually guard functions, they are higher order functions that return a customized guard function based on the parameters `(queryParamKey, queryTableName, queryColumnName)` you feed them.
 This way the function can be used to test if a userName exists in the users table, or an id exists in the questions table, or whatever you like.
 As written you do have to pass the value you want to validate (queryParamKey) in the req.params , not the body for it to work, but that could be adjusted.